Azure/AppService/_posts/2020-06-09-App Service Continuous Deployment for Windows Containers with GitHub Actions.md

 ### Authenticate with Azure

 In the [earlier section](#Create-a-Service-Principal) you created an Azure Service Principal and added it as a GitHub Secret.
 You can now add the [Azure login action](https://github.com/azure/login) to the workflow.
 This action will use the Service Principal to authenticate with Azure.
+If you are using a **publish profile** to deploy your application instead of using a Service Principal, please skip this section.

 Add the following secrets if you have not already: